SilvaTechB/Bot-Silva/README.md

-<h1 align="center"> ɢɪғᴛᴇᴅ ᴍᴅ & ⏤͟͟͞͞★𝐒𝚰𝐋𝛁𝚫 𝚻𝚵𝐂𝚮💋²⁰²⁴࿐ Version 2.5.0 </h1>
+<h1 align="center"> BOT SILVA ¹࿐ Version 2.5.0 </h1>
  <br>

-<p align="center"> Introducing ⏤͟͟͞͞★𝐒𝚰𝐋𝛁𝚫 𝚻𝚵𝐂𝚮💋²⁰²⁴࿐ & ɢɪғᴛᴇᴅ ʙᴏᴛ v2.5.0, It is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>
+<p align="center"> Introducing ★BOT SILVA ¹࿐࿐ & ɢɪғᴛᴇᴅ ʙᴏᴛ v2.5.0, It is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>

 <p align="center">
   <a href="https://github.com/Sylivanu/Gifted-Md2">